-Glendale Adventist Medical Center's Orthopedic Physical Therapy Residency Program focuses on providing clinical training for physical therapists that accelerates their professional development in becoming a resource, educator and mentor to others in their community.
+Glendale Adventist Medical Center's Orthopedic Physical Therapy Residency Program focuses on providing clinical training for physical therapists that accelerates their professional development in becoming a clinical specialist in orthopedic physical therapy.

-Glendale Adventist Medical Center is a credentialed physical therapy orthopedic residency by the American Physical Therapy Association.
+Glendale Adventist Medical Center is an accredited physical therapy orthopedic residency by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).

 The residency begins in January and runs for 50 consecutive weeks.
-The curriculum combines didactic coursework, mentorship experience and resident-directed learning with direct patient care.
+The curriculum combines didactic coursework, mentorship experience and resident-directed learning along with direct clinical practice hours with orthopedic physical therapy patients.

 Residents are employed in a full-time benefitted position by Glendale Adventist Medical Center and receive a program-adjusted salary for specific residency hours.